Bal-tec™ Home Kinematic Couplings and the Parameters that Affect Their Design

 This is not a patented technique, so there is no usurious price premium to be paid for its use.
 An off the shelf device marketed as the “Canoe Sphere” with matching vee blocks is available.
 The well-tested design, of this device, utilizes two small segments of a huge 40 inch (one meter) spherical diameter.
 The load carrying capacity for each “Canoe Sphere” and Vee Block combination is 5,000 pounds (2268 kg) and the repeatability is excellent.

-It is common practice to use ceramic filled epoxy glue, such as an EG-3000 to rigidly fix the kinematic elements to the platforms.
+It is common practice to use ceramic filled epoxy glue to rigidly fix the kinematic elements to the platforms.
 A note of caution here: epoxy glue is hygroscopic, so glued assemblies used in a high humidity environment over long periods of time, can be subject to physical movement.
 Under really wet conditions, the bond strength can be affected.
 The best practice is to use as thin a glue line as possible and to remove all overflow of the glue with isopropyl alcohol while it is still liquid.
 This arrangement simply reduces the conduit for moisture to a very minimum.

 If you pluck the string of a guitar it will vibrate, at it’s resonate frequency, and you will hear it.
 If you tap a kinematic platform with a small hammer it will also ring at its natural or resonate frequency.
 The kinematic platform is not a good radiator of sound and it is highly damped by the preload so that all you will hear is the tap of the hammer.
 By attaching a vibrometer or by using a laser vibrometer, these brief bursts of energy can be documented.
 When excited, the kinematic platform will ring and so will the payload held on it!